pardoJeremie/REALSENSE_HUMAIN_DISTANCE/README.md

 ![run example](IMG.jpg)

 Remark, this code is not at all optimized :smile:.
-Using a [img segmentation neural network](https://github.com/Qengineering/Yolact-ncnn-Raspberry-Pi-4) should give better performance.
+Using an [img segmentation neural network](https://github.com/Qengineering/Yolact-ncnn-Raspberry-Pi-4) should give better performance.

 ## How